dimadolgov/devops_challange_onebeatco/INSTRCUTIONS.md

 ## Build the Docker image:
   docker build -t onebeatco .

-## Run the Application
+## Run the Application  #This command will start the Flask application inside a Docker container.
+The application will be accessible at http://127.0.0.1:5000/users
   docker-compose up
   docker run -p 5000:5000 onebeatco
-  #This command will start the Flask application inside a Docker container.
-The application will be accessible at http://127.0.0.1:5000/users

-Additional Notes
+## Additional Notes
-The app.py file contains the main Flask application logic.
+  The user_data.py file contains the main Flask application logic.
   The Dockerfile defines the Docker image for the application.
   The docker-compose.yml file manages the services and their configurations.
-The test_app.py file contains a simple test suite for the Flask application.